Dr Jamie Mcphie, PhD

 - Verbatim Theatre & Ethnodramas for environmental/social health & wellbeing

-- Jo Chaffer - 'Containment - a central practice of leadership and leadership development' (current)
+- 2nd supervisor for Jo Chaffer: 'Containment - a central practice of leadership and leadership development' (completed)

 Mcphie, J. (2019).
 Mental Health and Wellbeing in the Anthropocene: A Posthuman Inquiry.
 Basingstoke, UK: Palgrave Macmillan

 Mcphie, J. and Clarke, D.A.G.
-(Forthcoming) Post-qualitative inquiry in Outdoor Studies: A radical non-methodology.
+(2019) Post-qualitative inquiry in Outdoor Studies: A radical non-methodology.
 In, B. Humberstone & H. Prince (Eds.)
 Research Methods in Outdoor Studies.
 Oxon, UK & New York, USA: Routledge

 Mcphie, J. and Clarke, D.A.G.
 (2019) A walk in the park: Considering practice for outdoor environmental education through an immanent take on the material turn, in J. Ringrose, K. Warfield and S. Zarabadi (Eds.)
 Feminist Posthumanisms, New Materialisms and Education, pp. 148-168.
 Oxon, UK & New York, USA: Routledge.